igoogolx/shadowsocks-global/README.md

 3. Enjoy.
 ## How to use customized rules

-1. Download rules from https://github.com/FQrabbit/SSTap-Rule or write your own rules.
+1. Download rules from https://github.com/FQrabbit/SSTap-Rule or write your own rules. **Note**: the rule file size must be smaller than 100Kb to ensure performance.
 2. Go to **setting->rule->Customized rules dir path**, add your rules dir.